PavanRangani/docs/docs/prd/incentive-stock/incentive-stock.md

 Then : It does not allowed to add new name.
 So system will reset it..

-#### Scenario: Company dropdown shows type as secondary information.
+#### Scenario 8: Company dropdown shows type as secondary information.

 Given : I have Add Incentive dialog open.